instituutnederlandsetaal/BlackLab/site/docs/server/index.md

 ## What is it?

-BlackLab Server is a web service providing a REST API for accessing BlackLab corpora.
-This makes it easy to use BlackLab from your favourite programming language.
-It can be used for anything from quick analysis scripts to full-featured corpus search applications.
+BlackLab Server is a web service (REST API) for accessing BlackLab corpora.
+It is the preferred way of using BlackLab from any programming language.
+It can be used for anything from quick analysis scripts to full-featured corpus search applications (such as [BlackLab Frontend](https://blacklab-frontend.ivdnt.org/)).

-This page explains how to set up and use BlackLab Server.

 ## Basic installation, configuration

 ### Using Docker

 Images are available on [Docker Hub](https://hub.docker.com/r/instituutnederlandsetaal/blacklab).
-We are preparing for an official Docker release.
-The current image is usable, but should be considered experimental: details may change in the final version.
-Also, there's currently no stable release tags, only a `latest` version (updated from the `dev` branch with no particular schedule) and several versions of specific commits on the `dev` branch.
+The current image should be considered somewhat experimental: details may change.
 Suggestions for improving the image (and this guide) are welcome.

+Starting with the upcoming v4.0, we will provide stable release images.
+For now, we only provide the `dev` tag, which is always up to date with the `dev` branch.

-A Docker version supporting [BuildKit](https://docs.docker.com/develop/develop-images/build_enhancements/) is required (18.09 or higher), as well as Docker Compose version 1.27.1 or higher.
+To build a version from source, a Docker version supporting [BuildKit](https://docs.docker.com/develop/develop-images/build_enhancements/) is required (18.09 or higher), as well as Docker Compose version 1.27.1 or higher.

 We assume here that you are familiar with the BlackLab indexing process; see [Indexing with BlackLab](/guide/index-your-data/create-an-index.md) to learn more.